MikeTheHammer/wmul_test_utils/README.md

 assert the mock has been called with the specified calls and only the specified calls.
 The counts are compared and then `assert_has_calls` is called.

+This is the natural continuation of `assert_called_once_with` and is based on that method.